-William McFetridge has been appointed for a term beginning September 30, 2010 and his current term will expire on July 24, 2016.
+Bill McFetridge has been appointed for a term beginning September 30, 2010 and his current term will expire on January 16, 2020.
 He received his B.A. from the University of Alberta and his LL.B. from the University of Calgary.
 He is a Chartered Arbitrator and regularly chairs labour arbitration boards to resolve grievances and collective bargaining disputes in the public and private sectors.
 He has worked in the industrial relations field for over 30 years and has chaired human rights, interest and rights arbitrations since 1983.
 He was selected by his peers for inclusion in the publication The Best Lawyers in Canada in the specialty of Alternative Dispute Resolution.

 Mr. McFetridge is active in the community and provides legal advice on a pro bono basis to several charities and non-profit organizations.
 He is a past Chairman of the Alberta-NWT-Nunavut Division of the Canadian National Institute for the Blind (C.N.I.B.) and has been a CNIB board member for the past 26 years.
 He is an active volunteer and fund raiser for the Cochrane and Area Humane Society and a marathon runner.
 He completed the Boston Marathon in 2008.

 D. Jean Munn, Q.C., B.A., LL.B.

 Jean Munn has been appointed for a term ending August 20, 2018.
 She received a Bachelor of Arts degree in 1983 and a Law degree in 1988, both from the University of Calgary.
 Ms. Munn was called to the Alberta Bar in 1989.